-- 1. ART, PMTCT and STI management. - 2.
-Targeted viral load (VL) testing for patients with suspected failure or after an initial high VL. - 3.
+1. ART, PMTCT and STI management.

+- 2. Targeted viral load (VL) testing for patients with suspected failure or after an initial high VL. - 3.
 Routine VL monitoring for children and pregnant or breastfeeding women. - 4.
 Provider-initiated HIV testing for high-risk patients: ANC, maternity, TB, STI, in-patients and other patients with suspected HIV-related diseases.
-Consider HIV self-test kits for OPD clients who need the test to minimize contact. - 5.
-HIV-exposed infant follow-up clinic: dispense 3 months of CPT for the baby and ART+CPT for the mother after the DNA-PCR test at 6 weeks.
+Consider HIV self-test kits for OPD clients who need the test to minimize contact.
+Confirmatory HIV testing should continue. - 5.
+Provide regular personal protective equipment for all staff involved in collecting samples for VL, EID and HTS. - 6.
+HIV-exposed infant follow-up clinic: dispense 3 months of CPT for the baby and ART+CPT for the mother after the DNA-PCR test at 6 weeks. - 7.
+Implement rigorous active intensified case finding for TB (ICF: cough of any duration, weight loss, fever, night sweats).
+Cough and fever are also the most common symptoms of COVID-19.
+Implement ICF for patient triaging at the clinic entrance and document all patients with any of the 4 symptoms as "TB suspected" in the ART patient record.
+This will also provide valuable routine data for COVID-19 surveillance.